 An individual with a passion for weightlifting dissected his left vertebral artery, thus sustaining a then-asymptomatic PICA territory stroke, as seen below.
 Notice sparing of the medullary segments, as any self-respecting asymptomatic PICA stroke would.
 CTA images show corresponding contrast in vessels adjacent to the left lateral medulla.

-The individual continued to endulge in the weighlifing passion, and several years later developed a sudden, severe headache.
+The individual continued to indulge in the weightlifting passion, and several years later developed a sudden, severe headache.
 He was taken back to the same hospital, where SAH (red arrows) was duly diagnosed.
 CTA shows more contrast in the lateral medullary area (purple arrows), including a somewhat irregular vessel near the upper purple arrow.

 All of this important CTA detail is lost during reconstruction, which only shows a distal vertebral stump (red arrow).

-Microcatheterization demonstates an aneurysm (yellow) of the lateral spinal artery (red), presented in lateral stereo projections.
+Microcatheterization demonstrates an aneurysm (yellow) of the lateral spinal artery (red), presented in lateral stereo projections.

 The same aneurysm in LAO, for clarity’s sake.

 For several reasons, primary coiling was felt to be a bad idea.
 First, the road is very tortuous.
 Second, once the nature of the lateral spinal artery is recognized, once becomes congizant of its primal importance in supply of the lateral cervicomedullary junction, which rules out any glue options.
 We decided to test occlude the vert and take it down just proximal to the stump.
 The balloon (red) is inflated in the horizontal segment.
 Right vert frontal view shows leptomeningeal reconstitution of the PICA territory (upper right image), while left vert injections show reconstitution of the vert distal to the balloon, the lateral spinal, and PICA (purple), via the odontoid arcade (lower images, red arrows).